AdobeDocs/campaign-classic.es-ES/help/platform/using/privacy-management.md

 * This section presents general information on what Privacy management is and the features provided by Adobe Campaign to manage the [Right to Access and Right to be Forgotten](#right-access-forgotten).

-* También contiene información sobre las características importantes para administrar la privacidad ([consentimiento, retención de datos y funciones](#consent-retention-roles)de usuario), así como prácticas recomendadas para ayudarlo a cumplir con la privacidad al utilizar Adobe Campaign.
+* También contiene información sobre las características importantes para administrar la privacidad ([Consentimiento, Retención y Funciones](#consent-retention-roles)), así como prácticas recomendadas para ayudarlo a cumplir con la privacidad al utilizar Adobe Campaign.

 ## Regulaciones sobre administración de la privacidad {#privacy-management-regulations}